-I remember over 16 years ago when I stored my first son’s umbilical cord blood, I was very proud of that decision, but I failed to realize how important quality was.
+I remember nearly 20 years ago when I stored my first son’s umbilical cord blood, I was very proud of that decision, but I failed to realize how important quality was.

 I would venture to say that if there was any need for those stem cells to be utilized on my son, we would probably have difficulty in using those cells because of the way that they were stored.